Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 The Role of Interpol in Extradition Matters

-Interpol is an international criminal police organization that helps to expedite and coordinate the extradition process.
+Interpol is an international criminal police organization that helps to expedite and coordinate the extradition process, particularly in complex operation cases.
 Thanks to its global network and various notification mechanisms, Interpol assists in capturing individuals who have fled justice and improves law enforcement.

 To facilitate the extradition process, Interpol employs a series of notices, each designed for specific purposes.